lemlac/pylem/docs/reference.md

 print(my_account.deposit(50))
 ```

 Lambda functions can have multiple lines.
-Pylem has special rules using a mix of indentation and commas/closing brackets to know when a lambda function ends.
+Pylem has special rules using a mix of indentation and commas/closing brackets to know when a lambda function ends. *See [Lambda Functions](#lambda-functions).*

 ```py
 # The main function accepting the callback